-Sometimes political, sometimes poetic or absurd, the Iberian cinema can greatly improve your Spanish.
+Sometimes political, sometimes poetic or absurd, but you can learn Spanish through Spanish films.

-It performs a process of identification and auditory memorization of the words heard, and their translation makes it possible to associate them with a visual memorization.
+It performs a process of identification and auditory memorisation of the words that you heard, and their translation makes it possible to associate them with a visual memorisation.

 After a while, subtitles in English will become less and less important!

-Another way to have regular conversations in Spanish: taking Spanish lessons through the Superprof platform.
+Another way to have regular conversations in Spanish is by taking Spanish lessons through the Superprof platform.

-In all the large American cities, one can find a multitude of teachers of native Spanish ready to move to give lessons in their mother tongue.
+In many countries throughout the world, you can find a multitude of native Spanish speaking teachers who are ready to give lessons in their mother tongue.

-To improve your Spanish quickly, all that remains is to find a teacher nearby and to set up with them a daily learning and revision program.
+To improve your Spanish quickly, all that remains is to find a teacher nearby and to arrange a daily learning and revision program with them.

-A majority of home teachers will also be able to adapt to all levels of practice: from beginner to intermediate and advanced.
+The majority of home teachers will also be able to adapt to a variety of different levels: from beginner to intermediate and advanced.

-From oral expression, to listening comprehension to writing comprehension, Spanish courses are the key to progressing at high speed.
+From oral expression, to listening comprehension and writing comprehension, Spanish courses are the key to progressing at high speed.

-Obviously, to work in depth your level of Spanish, what better than linguistic immersion?
+Obviously, what better way is there to improve your level of Spanish than through linguistic immersion?
 Go to Madrid or Barcelona for example.

 Immersion in a linguistic environment that is 100% foreign will awaken all senses and abilities.

-To progress or become bilingual in Spanish, there is no better way than traveling in Iberian lands: discover Spain and its cultural specificities, from Andalusia to Catalonia, from Galicia to Arragon, the ideal to strive towards Spanish bilingualism!
+To progress or become bilingual in Spanish, there is no better way than travelling: discover Spain and its cultural nuances, from Andalusia to Catalonia, from Galicia to Arragon.
+This is an ideal way to strive towards Spanish bilingualism!

-With 567 million Spanish speakers in the world, Spanish is the third most used language group on the planet.
-This makes a pool of more than 500 million potential teachers in dream destinations, from Mexico to Argentina.
+With around 440 million native Spanish speakers in the world, Spanish is the second most spoken language by the number of natives.
+This means that there is a huge pool of potential teachers in dream destinations such as Colombia and Argentina.

-By speaking only the Spanish language, the progression will be only rapid, real and tenfold!
+By speaking only the Spanish language, your progression will be only rapid!

 Remoteness helps, the learner will soon have to blend into the local population, work or make friends.